 What advice can we give?

-- Research workshops: These day-long workshops are aimed at research teams at a more developed point in their research planning.
-The aim is to give research teams time and space together, away from their day jobs, to work on their research applications.
-The workshops are attended by a number of RDS SE Advisers and service users to whom research teams can go for answers to specific questions as they finalise their plans and write their applications.
-Next workshop date: 3rd October.
+- Research workshops are all-day events for research teams at a more advanced stage in research planning.
+Workshops allow time and space to work on research applications, away from the day job.
+RDS SE Advisers and service users are on hand to answer teams’ specific questions as they finalise and write applications.

-- The Plain English Summary should be complete
+- Plain English Summary is complete

-- Next PSP dates: 7th November 2018 (deadline for submission 24th October).
+- Next PSP date: 7 November 2018 (deadline for submission 24 October).

 - Public Involvement Funds: Small RDS SE PPI grants help researchers with the costs of involving patients and the public in developing research ideas and grant applications.
 See our Public Involvement pages for further information.